anastas/gr-cdma/README.md

 Experiment with manual acq/tra, auto acq/tra, changing freq and timing offset, SNR, modulation/coding type, etc

 -- If you have 2 USRPs load the cdma_tx.grc and cdma_rx.grc and enjoy real-time CDMA transmission.
+Careful: if you are using USRPs then you need to design your PHY layer parameters carefully for the environment or operation (e.g., number of filters in the frequency acquisition block, etc)
 You can also use the cdma_tx.grc and cdma_rx.grc by writting and reading to a fifo (first do > mkfifo /tmp/cdma.fifo)

-This module has been tested with gnuradio 3.7.8
+This module has been tested with gnuradio 3.7.10